JaredSun26/jaredsun26.github.io/about.md

 permalink: /about/
 ---

 I am a Ph.D candidate major in statistics and transportation engineering at UC Irvine.
+My research focuses on traffic state estimation with heterogeneous data sources.

 ### More Information

 I am a data enthusiast by heart.
 I extremely enjoy applying my data analysis skills to extract insights from large datasets and visualize them in a meaningful story.

 ### Contact me